sillsdev/ptx2pdf/docs/documentation/styling.md

 ## Font features  and possibly unexpected behaviour for FontScale
 For most parameters, processing the list stops at the first encoutered value.
-For `FontFeatures`, `Bold` and `Italic` (and any others other values affected by `\Regular`), processing of the search-list continues until a `\Regular` is encountered, allowing  italic and bold to be specified by different markers but still combine.
+For `\ztexFontFeatures`, `Bold` and `Italic` (and any others other values affected by `\Regular`), processing of the search-list continues until a `\Regular` is encountered, allowing  italic and bold to be specified by different markers but still combine.